MerginMaps/docs/src/layer/working_with_nonspatial_data.md

 # QGIS project configuration

-Ensure you have enabled editing and searching of your non-spatial table in QGIS <QGISHelp ver="3.10" link="user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties" text="QGIS project" />:
+Ensure you have enabled editing and searching of your non-spatial table in QGIS.
+For more details see <QGISHelp ver="3.22" link="user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties" text="QGIS documentation" />.

 ![browse_enable](./qgis_nonspatial_properties.png)